 To change the size of a widget use the three dots on the edges.

 Click on the three dots at the top right of the widget to configure, rename, or delete a widget.
 The configuration popup has two panels.
 The left panel allows you to set options and filters and the right panel displays any changes made before you update.

 It is important to remember when creating complex dashboards that each widget should configured separately!

 The left panel contains two tabs.
-The Options tab allows you to name the widget and choose which variable you want to chart.
+The Options tab allows you to design your chart - name the widget and choose which variable you want to chart.
 You can choose from the metadata contained in your original upload and the analytics applied to the dataset by Keatext, including Tags, Topics, and Opinions.

 The name of the dataset will be written directly below the variable in smaller font.
 This means you can graph from more than one dataset on the same dashboard!

 In our example we only have one dataset, Reviews, :/ but you get the idea.